rlawrenc/cosc_304/labs/lab7/APEX/assign/READMEUnit5.md

 In the Demo Projects application, you create a report that allows each Team Member to see their outstanding tasks.

 1. View the Dashboard page in the page designer.
-If you are on the Dashboard page, then click Edit Page <n> in the Developer Toolbar.
+If you are on the Dashboard page, click Edit Page <n> in the Developer Toolbar.
 2. In the Rendering tree, right-click Content Body and select Create Region.
-3. In the property editor, under Identification, enter My Outstanding Tasks for Title.
-Select Classic Report for Type.
+3. In the property editor, under Identification, enter My Outstanding Tasks for Title—select Classic Report for Type.
-4. In the property editor, under Source, select SQL Query for Type.
+4. In the property editor, select SQL Query for Type under Source.
 Then, copy and paste the following code for SQL Query.

 	```
 	select p.name project